protokol/nft/README.md

   ...
 ```

-You could also use our [core-nft](https://github.com/protokol/core-nft) branch of ARK Core-v3, where this is already setup for testnet environment (keep in mind to update also package.json in your core bridgechain branch, to load the dependencies).
+You could also use our [core-nft](https://github.com/protokol/core-nft) branch of ARK Core-v3, where this is already setup for testnet environment (keep in mind to update package.json in your core bridgechain branch).

 ## Source install
 ### Development environment setup